List of Heimat episodes: 9: "Little Herman"/" Hermännchen " (1955-56)

-10: "The Front Years"/"Die stolzen Jahre" (1967-1969)
+10: "The Proud Years"/"Die stolzen Jahre" (1967-1969)

 The town gets colour television, impressing Anton's children Marlies and Hartmut.

 Anton's factory gains an international reputation and industrialists from Brussels arrive with a takeover offer of sixty million marks.
 Needing time to think and unsure on what to do Anton contacts his father Paul, who has since sold his business and is now in Germany at Baden-Baden.
 Paul has set up a studio with Hermann, who since studying in America, has become a well known composer of electronic music.

 Ernst has begun supplying locals more modern windows and doors, to update their homes, convincing them that aluminium and stone would be 'fashionable'.
 However, he is then selling their traditional wooden doors and furniture to café owners who are seeking retro-looks.

 Paul encourages Anton to demand more for his factory and to enjoy his fortune as Paul is himself.
 Anton is not convinced by Paul's casual say on the situation and approach to power of wealth.
 Anton announces to his staff he will reject the deal, and sends his secretary, Lotti, to telegraph the industrialists the update.

 Anton catches Ernst scouring their family home for heirlooms that he can sell.
 They both agree, disagreeing with each other's business tactics.

 Pauline tries to convince Maria that it is not too late for them to travel the world, and they have enough money saved up.
 Maria is worried about leaving her cow behind, but later sells it.

 Hermann is invited to give a live concert on the national radio.
 The villagers of Schabbach gather at the inn to listen, as the piece has been inspired by the Hunsrück.
 The residents show a disinterest, while Glasisch-Karl listens intensely.
 Maria is also unimpressed, and feels she does not understand her son Hermann even more after he visits her along with two girlfriends.

 As the war memorial is removed, Glasisch-Karl reminisces about when it was first installed and Ernst flies over head in his plane.